-In a previous blog entry, we discussed how at the Sachs Center we implement video games into our sessions with some patients.
-Although understandably strange to some newcomers, the idea of using video games as a viable treatment method has been gaining considerable traction in recent years.
+In a previous blog entry, we discussed how at the Sachs Center we implement video games into our therapy sessions with some patients.
+Although understandably strange to some newcomers, the idea of using video games as a viable treatment method for ADHD, ADD, or autism has been gaining considerable traction in recent years.

 In Helsinki, this past year has been full with considerable movements in developing video game play for the treatment of ADHD/ADD symptoms.
 The research is centered on the idea of neurological testing for ADHD and therapy—the idea that by changing your behavior and actions you can change the way your brain functions.

-Currently, the research is based on using brainwave scanning technology to monitor the activated regions of the brain during the process of playing video games, and then observing and analyzing which areas of the brain they wish to target.
+Currently, research is based on using brainwave scanning technology to monitor activated brain regions while playing video games.
+Researchers then observe and analyze which areas of the brain they wish to target.
 By recognizing what triggers activation of different regions of the brain, researchers and game developers are able to design and develop video games that can stimulate the desired areas of the brain needed to help handle the symptoms of ADHD.
-Helsinki gaming companies, including Angry Birds developers Rovio, have recently received almost 800,000 Euros from investors in order to help create a game that will address ADHD symptoms.
+Helsinki gaming companies, including Angry Birds developers Rovio, have recently received almost 800,000 Euros from investors.
+This game has the ability to address ADHD symptoms.

-It is both exciting and empowering to see the type of passion, demand, and dedication that is being put in to finding new and complementary treatments for ADHD.
-Although it is unlikely that video games will become the one and only treatment for ADHD, the ability for us to develop new alternative treatment methods that are both fun and effective is exciting and promising for the future.
+It’s exciting and empowering to see the passion, demand, and dedication put in to finding new and complementary ADHD treatments.
+It’s unlikely that video games will become the main treatment for ADHD.
+But developing alternative treatment methods that are fun and effective is exciting and promising for the future.